Rare Special Editions available from ACC Art Books – More Information

 Full Description

-This monograph, the firm’s third publication in book form, covers 35 projects — the majority not previously published in book form — in a range of building and problem types.
-Projects like the Hillel Student Center in Washington, D.C. and the Transit Terminal in Galveston, Texas on the historic Strand span the range in public work.
+Projects such as Hillel Student Center in Washington, D.C. and the Transit Terminal in Galveston, Texas showcase the firm’s approach to public work.
 Frank’s International and Seismic Exchange explore the possibilities of corporate architecture to create place as much as to make a statement.
-Arabella transforms the repetitiveness in the condominium building type to variety in all living units, while the Thompson Hotel & Arts Residences along the River Walk in San Antonio navigates pedestrian scale in a twenty-story tower.
-POST covers the commitment to resiliency and the future of the planet while MEDDNet™ transforms urban design tactics into a national-scale disaster relief strategy.
+Arabella showcases the potential for variety, rather than repetition, in a condominium building, and the Thompson Hotel & Arts Residences in San Antonio navigates pedestrian scale in a twenty-storey tower.
+POST covers the commitment to resiliency and the future of the planet, while MEDDNet™ transforms urban design tactics into a national-scale disaster relief strategy.

-The introduction is written by journalist Stephen Sharpe who has covered the firm’s work for nearly 20 years.
-An extended essay by Brown situates the firm’s position at the conversational threshold of scepticism about “Starchitecure” and the reality of everyday architecture, or “Marketecture”, while an intimate interview by architecture professor and author Donna Kacmar, FAIA gives insight into the details behind the firm as practice and the work itself.
+The introduction is by journalist Stephen Sharpe, who has covered Powers Brown’s work for nearly twenty years.
+An extended essay by principal Jeffrey Brown, FAIA, situates the firm’s position at the conversational threshold of scepticism about “Starchitecure” and the reality of everyday architecture, or “Marketecture.”
+Architecture professor and author Donna Kacmar, FAIA, interviews Brown to reveal the details behind the firm and its work.

 About the Author